top of page

 We are an interdisciplinary research team based at the University of St. Thomas in Saint Paul, Minnesota.
-Urban Art Mapping seeks to document and analyze street art responding to moments of friction and crisis.
+Urban Art Mapping seeks to document, analyze, and archive street art responding to moments of friction and crisis.
 At this time, topics we explore include systemic racism, the Covid-19 pandemic, environmental challenges, and gentrification.
 Our goal is to arrive at a nuanced understanding of the relationship between street art and place, considering how art shapes and is shaped by unique neighborhoods.

 Street art is ephemeral and fleeting, and it can reveal immediate responses to world events in a manner that can be raw, direct, and revealing.
 These visual expressions can help make externally visible what people think, believe, or feel both individually and in groups.
 Artists, activists, and community members help shape the archive through their documentary work and ongoing engagement with the project.